-We asked friends and they would say, “Let me think, it has been thirty years and I really don’t remember what we did.”
+We asked friends, and they would say, “Let me think, it has been thirty years, and I don’t remember what we did.”

 Others wanted to help, but their way of helping was to send us Pinterest links.
 These cool DIY projects looked great, but we weren’t professional crafters.
 We were new parents with a one-year-old.

-I would ask co-workers what cool thing they did for their child’s 1st birthday party and I started hearing about these great cakes that relatives made, or how a sister did all these cool table displays, or how they rented out a hall, had entertainment and ponies, and how they found great discounts at the dollar store.
-Yet none of their input really helped.
-It was cool to hear all the ideas, but every party was unique.
+I would ask co-workers what cool thing they did for their child’s 1st birthday party and I started hearing about these great cakes that relatives made, or how a sister did all these neat table displays, or how they rented out a hall, had entertainment and ponies, and how they found great discounts at the dollar store.
+None of their input helped.
+It was refreshing to hear all the ideas, but every party was unique.

-So I change the way I asked the question and I instantly started getting very useful information that we could use.
+So I changed the way I asked the question, and I instantly started getting beneficial information that we could use.

-One parent suggested to bringing an extra car because her sister-in-law bought her daughter one of those battery operated cars, and the box was so big they could not fit all the presents in the car.
+One parent suggested bringing a second car because her sister-in-law bought her daughter one of those battery operated cars, and the box was so big they could not fit all the presents in the car.
 They had to make two trips from the hall to the house.
 If she had to do it again, she would have bought two cars.